Ang Swee Chai: Humanitarian missions

+She apologised for sharing the video which she had done before she knew who David Duke was.

 In 2024, Ang returned to Lebanon to treat patients injured by what she described as "pager attacks" linked to Israeli operations.
 These explosive devices caused extensive trauma, including mutilated limbs, facial injuries, and brain damage.
 Reflecting on the spirit of her patients, she described a conversation with a man who had lost his hand but expressed no regret, saying it was the price he paid "for standing with humanity and justice in Gaza."

-As of 2025, Ang has worked nearly 50 years in the United Kingdom’s National Health Service (NHS), and over 43 years in support of the Palestinian people through direct medical care, advocacy, and education.
+As of 2025, Ang has worked nearly 50 years in the United Kingdom's National Health Service (NHS), and over 43 years in support of the Palestinian people through direct medical care, advocacy, and education.

 Personal life

 In 1977, Ang married Singaporean human rights lawyer Francis Khoo.
 Two weeks after the marriage, she was briefly detained during a government crackdown on dissidents as the authority attempted to arrest her husband.
 She fled to London to be with her husband and they were granted asylum there.
 Khoo died on 20 November 2011 in London of a suspected heart attack.

 Ang received her British passport in 1992, after applying for it in 1990 having had faced difficulties in her earlier travels to countries in Middle-East region to support or conduct humanitarian missions there as she was travelling on a refugee travel documentation.
 Singapore does not allow dual citizenship and would typically ask a dual-citizen to renounce one citizenship.
 However, she resisted renouncing her British citizenship as it would lose her her home and work in United Kingdom, and had also promised her husband that she would not give up on her Singaporean citizenship.
 Her Singaporean citizenship was stripped after a committee of inquiry was held in Singapore in 2020.